Sometimes I'd find files or folders on my hard drive that I could NOT delete.

 The command that worked for me:

-This is from Windows Annoyances regarding someone else who had a similar problem.
+This was from a thread on Windows Annoyances, regarding someone else who had a similar problem.

 How people 'hackers'(no skill involved) create these files.